Mike Schaefer: Legal issues

-In 1970, he was arrested for bribery and conspiracies charges in the 1970 Yellow Cab bribery scandal, but was later acquitted after an eleven-hour deliberation by a jury on January 21, 1971.
+In 1970, Schaefer was arrested for bribery and conspiracy in the 1970 Yellow Cab bribery scandal, but was later acquitted after an eleven-hour deliberation by a jury on January 21, 1971.

-Schaefer bought properties in multiple states, including the Schaefer Hotel which he bought for $450,000, and he was successfully sued by his tenants in Los Angeles for the low quality of his housing and they were awarded $1.83 million.
+Schaefer bought properties in multiple states, including the Schaefer Hotel which he bought for $450,000.
+He was successfully sued by his tenants in Los Angeles for the low quality of his housing and they were awarded $1.83 million.

-In 1993, he was convicted of misdemeanor spousal abuse and was later disbarred by the Nevada Supreme Court in 2001.
+In 1993, Schaefer was convicted of misdemeanor spousal abuse and was disbarred by the Nevada Supreme Court in 2001.
 In 2015, he was ordered to pay $328 to his live-in landlord.

 In 2013, comedian Brad Garrett filed a restraining order against Schaefer, stating in his application: "As a celebrity, I am very concerned about stalkers who seek notoriety by associating themselves with me."
 Under the order, Schaefer is also banned from the MGM Grand Las Vegas.

+In 2025, tech entrepreneur Palmer Luckey revealed that Schaefer had sent him numerous angry letters and had stated that he would not treat Luckey fairly on tax matters because Luckey had not invited him to a political fundraiser hosted in 2024.
+The chief counsel and executive director of the Board of Equalization said they would look into the matter.
+Schaefer also said he would exclude himself from participating in any matters related to Luckey or his interests, citing a threat of a lawsuit from Luckey, which Luckey denies making.